SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 11 April, 2025 at 23:34:23
+# Last Refreshed - 12 April, 2025 at 23:43:05
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>🌤️ Zwift - Group Ride: GCN Club Ride (E) on Loch Loop in Scotland</b>
+<b>☀️ out before the rain Saturday Morning Ride</b>

-which happened on 09 April, 2025 at 18:30:00
+which happened on 12 April, 2025 at 09:23:01

-Which is 0 years, 0 months, 2 days, 5 hours and 4 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 14 hours and 20 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/14129765806
+You can see it here https://www.strava.com/activities/14154771423

 ## Number of Rides
 How many rides have I done each year?